miku/exploreio/Solutions.md

 Similar to a type, that reads bytes and converts them to upper case, we can implement a writer, that converts all Unicode letter to their upper case.
-We embed a writer, which is where we will write the upper case version to.
+We use another writer, which is where we will write the upper case version to.
 The implementation is simpler that the corresponding reader, we transform the bytes immediately before we write them to the underlying writer.
-We pass the return values of the Write directly back.
+We pass the return values of the Write method directly back to the caller.

 ```go
 // TODO: Implement UpperWriter, a reader that converts